DRollin/FerriteGridUtil.jl/docs/src/index.md

 [Julia Slack](https://julialang.org/slack/), or the `#Ferrite.jl` stream on [Zulip](https://julialang.zulipchat.com/).

+## Important
+The documentation below is just a template, FerriteGridUtil.jl is not a registered package!

 ### Installation

 To use FerriteGridUtil you first need to install Julia, see <https://julialang.org/> for details.